SimiaCryptus/intellij-aicoder/README.md

 To use, simply access the context menu within any editor window and view the options under "AI Coder".

-Ye need yer own [OpenAPI access token](https://beta.openai.com/) fer this plugin.
+Ye need yer own [OpenAI access token](https://beta.openai.com/) fer this plugin.
 This be intended as a development tool fer developers who already have an OpenAI access token; it be not itself to be considered an end-product.
 This plugin be provided free of charge and without any guarantee.
 So what be ye waitin' fer?
 Get yer hands on this plugin now!<!-- Plugin description end -->

 <!-- Plugin description end -->